International

 years, on average, the Trust will receive dividend income

-credited towards the cost of the stock bought in the client’s
+is credited towards the cost of the stock bought in the

-name and is repaid to the local bank which provided the original
+client’s name and is repaid to the local bank which

-from their investment in the form of dividends or capital
+in the form of dividends or capital appreciation (12).

-this is that the clients become the independent owners of
+all this is that the clients become the independent owners

-a capital estate providing income.
-The overall result is,
+of a capital estate providing income.
+The overall result

 capacity but no corresponding increase in the money/credit